jjmccollum/vmr2tei/README.md

 # vmr2tei
-Python utility for converting XML data from the INTF Virtual Manuscript Room API to TEI XML
+Converts XML data from the INTF Virtual Manuscript Room API to TEI XML